December to April

-Rogers Pass is renowned because of its easy access to fresh, untracked champagne powder.
-With 33 feet of snowfall dropping annually and 134 slide paths open for backcountry use, the complex terrain, expansive tree skiing, and descents a mile long, draw in skiers and splitboarders from all over the world.
-Whether you’re looking for a day of fun or a week-long backcountry adventure, the Selkirk Mountains will deliver the experience of a lifetime.
+Rogers Pass is renowned for its easy access to fresh, untracked champagne powder.
+With 33 feet of snowfall dropping annually and around 140 slide paths open for backcountry use, the complex terrain, expansive tree skiing, and descents a mile long, draw in skiers and splitboarders from all over the world.
+Whether you’re looking for a fun, challenging day of ski touring or an advanced backcountry adventure, the Selkirk Mountains will deliver the experience of a lifetime.

 Things you need to know